asan-emirsaleh/Flye/docs/FAQ.md

 ONT's R7-R10 basecalled with Albacore, Guppy and Bonito.
 We typically use regular (uncorrected) reads without any special preparations.

-Flye is designed to support various genomes, for viral bacterial to mammalian-scale.
+Flye is designed to support various genomes, for viral, bacterial to mammalian-scale.
 Metagenomic datasets are also supported, including real complex communities.
 You can also check the table with Flye benchmarks in the [Usage file](USAGE.md).